Loading please wait

 What are homophones?

 Homophones are words that sound the same but have different meanings.
-For example:

-Homophones are sometimes spelt differently, for example:
+Homophones are usually spelt differently.

 'I' (referring to oneself) and 'eye' (body part)